 Alcoholism, drug dependence and addiction, known as substance use disorders, are complex problems.
 People with these disorders once were thought to have a character defect or moral weakness; some people mistakenly still believe that.
 However, most scientists and medical researchers now consider dependence on alcohol or drugs to be a long-term illness, like asthma, hypertension (high blood pressure), or diabetes.
 Most people who drink alcohol drink very little, and many people can stop taking drugs without a struggle.
 However, some people develop a substance use disorder—use of alcohol or drugs that is compulsive or dangerous (or both).

 Our treatment team offers outpatient therapy sessions that provide comprehensive treatment options.
-CWMHA is a certified, outpatient clinic that supports a network of health providers.
+CWMHA is a certified. mental health and addiction outpatient clinic that supports a network of health providers.
 Counseling services include individuals, couples, and families, both in-person, and via telehealth.

 Everyone entering treatment receives a clinical assessment.
 A complete assessment of an individual is needed to help treatment professionals offer the type of treatment that best suits him or her.
 The assessment also helps counselors work with the person to design an effective treatment plan.
 Although clinical assessment continues throughout a person’s treatment, it starts at or just before a person’s admission to a treatment program.

 After the assessment, a counselor or case manager is assigned to your family member.
 The counselor works with the person (and possibly his or her family) to develop a treatment plan.
 This plan lists problems, treatment goals, and ways to meet those goals.
 Based on the assessment, the counselor may refer your family member to a physician to decide whether he or she needs medical supervision to stop alcohol or drug use safely.